FJRubio67/IFNS/README.md

 library(IFNS)
 ```

-An example of the use of this package using real data can be found at:
+An example of the use of this package using simulated data can be found at:

 [Simulacrum data - lung cancer: Individual Frailty Model](https://rpubs.com/FJRubio/IFNSSimulacrum)